aws/chalice/docs/source/topics/views.rst

   both be named ``view()``.

 * View functions that share the same route cannot overlap in supported HTTP methods.
-For example if two view function both share the same route path, they both cannot contain ``'PUT'`` in their route ``methods`` list.
+For example if two view functions both share the same route path, they both cannot contain ``'PUT'`` in their route ``methods`` list.

 * View functions that share the same route path and have CORS configured cannot